ashinw/house-prj-pub/lower-level/section-K-requirements.md

-# Section K - Lounge
+# Section K - Dining room

 ## Context

-Section K remains as the lounge area in the lower level as per the original floor plan.
+Section K will be a central dining room/meals area in the lower level.

 ![TO-BE lower-level diagram](Lower-Level-TO-BE-sections.svg)